-Issue (please click on the issue title to go direct to the appropriate audit results by clause) Note to auditor, please ensure that when issuing (Only conformit Area of Non-Conformity (Only check box when there is a non- conformity, and only in the box/es where the non-conformity can be found) d the nu ues by l Findings (note to auditor, summarise in as few words as possible NCs, Obs and GE) the audit report, hyperlinks are retained.
+to the Issue (please click on the issue title to go direct to the appropriate audit results by clause) Area of Non-Conformity (Only check box when there is a non- conformity, and only in the box/es where the non-conformity can be found) Record the number of issues by line: Findings (note to auditor, summarise in as few words as possible NCs, Obs and GE)

+o auditor, please ensure that when issuing e audit report, hyperlinks are retained.
 ETI Base Code Local Law Additional Elements Customer Code NC Obs GE

-0A Universal Rights covering UNGP • None
+0A Universal Rights covering UNGP None

 ОВ Management systems and code implementation • None

-1. Freely chosen Employment • None
+1. Freely chosen Employment None

-2 Freedom of Association • None
+2 Freedom of Association None

 3 Safety and Hygienic Conditions 1 Advice from Dr. Keylor Dávila, Specialist in Occupational Medicine and accredited by the National Insurance Institute for patient care in the area of Occupational Risks.

-4 Child Labour • None
+4 Child Labour None

-5 Living Wages and Benefits • None
+5 Living Wages and Benefits None

-6 Working Hours • None
+6 Working Hours None

-7 Discrimination • None
+7 Discrimination None

+8 Regular Employment None